 Preview the survey to check that the display logic works as you intended.

-Quotas allow you to count how many participants have met a certain condition or conditions in your survey (these can be based on survey questions, embedded data or other quotas), and to control what happens when the quota is met.
-For example, if the survey quota has already been filled you could end the survey for the participant, you could hide a question or a block, or you could make use of branch logic, skip logic or display logic to customise what happens (for example, you could use display logic to hide a certain choice or choices for a question if the quota has been met).
+Quotas allow you to count how many respondents have met a certain condition or conditions in your survey (these can be based on survey questions, embedded data or other quotas), and to control what happens when the quota is met.
+For example, if the survey quota has already been filled you could end the survey for the respondent, you could hide a question or a block, or you could make use of branch logic, skip logic or display logic to customise what happens (for example, you could use display logic to hide a certain choice or choices for a question if the quota has been met).
 You can also use a quota to limit the total number of people who take your survey.

 For details on all the different ways you can use quotas explore the Qualtrics support page on quotas.